rickycaron/2021.05.TheDojo/README.md

 ### install javaScript date library
 `npm install date-fns`
-Install JavaScript date library for the date shown in a more friendlier way
+Install JavaScript date library for the date shown in a more friendlier way -->

+## Project Introduction

+This project was created with React as the frontend and Firebase of version 8 as the backend. \
+Firebase provided the database, authentication and data retrieving methods.
+The webpage was also served on the Firebase. \